 2. Don’t go anywhere without your phone.
 Our cellphones are our lifelines.
 It’s essential that we keep them handy and charged.
-Campus security should be programmed into our phone’s speed dial menu and making sure to keep our finger poised on that speed dial button is a prudent precaution whenever we need to traverse an area that may be unsafe.
+Campus security should be programmed into our phone’s speed dial menu.

 Dr. Arnold van Deuren is a personal safety and self defense expert.
 His CounterStrike programs arm participants with the self-defense skills and personal safety strategies needed to avoid victimization.